SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 In next steps of this scenario we will deploy our application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.

-## Create the OpenShift project
+## Navigate to OpenShift dev Project

 We have already deployed our coolstore monolith and inventory to OpenShift.
-In this step we will deploy our new Catalog microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices.
+In this step we will deploy our new Catalog microservice for our CoolStore application

-### 1. Create project

-Create a new project for the catalog service:

-`oc new-project ocpuser0XX-catalog --display-name="CoolStore Catalog Microservice Application"`

-### 2. Give permission to call Inventory service
-Our OpenShift installation is using the mulitenancy pliugin for networking.
-This is a recommended security setting in OpenShift and when multitenancy plugin is used, it will by default disable communication between pods in different projects/namespaces.
-However, since our catalog application will need to communicate with the inventory application (that is in a different project/namespace) we need to tell OpenShift to allow this.

-`oc adm pod-network join-projects --to=ocpuser0XX-inventory ocpuser0XX-catalog`

-Next, we'll deploy your new microservice to OpenShift.
+In this step we'll deploy your new microservice to OpenShift, so let's navigate back to `ocpuser0XX-coolstore-dev`

+From the CodeReady Workspaces Terminal window, navigate back to `ocpuser0XX-coolstore-dev` project by entering the following command:

+`oc project ocpuser0XX-coolstore-dev`

 ## Deploy to OpenShift